 The 2020 reviewers, Ms Vicki McKeown (Director, Public School Review) and Mr Andrew Host (Principal, Margaret River SHS) validated our self-assessment.
 The reviewers commented on the high quality of the relationships and partnerships within the College community and the strong emphasis on the wellbeing of students and staff.
 25 Commendations were awarded in their evaluation and eight Recommendations were provided by the school.
 The fabric of any successful school is an improvement agenda, so the staff at Woodvale do not rest on a great report, but make recommendations for improvement for the future.

-There is no doubt that 2020 was incredibly challenging and taxing.
+There is no doubt that 2021 was incredibly challenging and taxing.
 Woodvale can look back on it with pride given numerous positives and significant achievements against a backdrop of uncertainty and challenge.
-Unlike many other schools, Woodvale reported on student achievement for Semester 1 using grades.
-This was optional in view of the interruption to students’ learning.
-In 2020 Woodvale launched its Co-Curricular Program with 331 students participating with over 2000 entries.
-The P&C supported the College in building the new nature playground.
-Year 12 students in 2020 recorded a median ATAR of 76.85.
-96% of the Year 12 cohort were VET students.
+Our Co-Curricular program was introduced in 2020 and 2021 saw 660 students participate in the program.
+Year 12 students in 2021 recorded a median ATAR of 82.1.
+73% of the Year 12 cohort were VET students.

 In order for Woodvale to compete and to remain relevant to its community, it needs, like all schools, to be constantly alert to the local, national and international trends and drivers of change, and committed to self- improvement.
 The latest Business Plan reflects the College’s focus in this area.